 One way you could help is by printing, filling in and sharing an ‘I Can Help’ slip, offering to pick up shopping for someone in need:

-Yesterday, Sainsbury’s released a statement to all of its customers asking them to ‘think before you buy and only buy what you and your family need’ and to ‘please help elderly and vulnerable friends, family and neighbours with their shopping if you can.’
+In the previous lockdown, Sainsbury’s released a statement to all of its customers asking them to ‘think before you buy and only buy what you and your family need’ and to ‘please help elderly and vulnerable friends, family and neighbours with their shopping if you can.’
 Along with others, Sainsbury’s touches upon an important message – we must continue to remain calm and compassionate and do our best to help others.

 If you are concerned about your own health, or the health of someone else, please see below for some helpful links on what to do if you are worried – as well as some steps we can all take to reduce the spread of coronavirus: